-Vanua Levu’s second largest town, Labasa provides a very different town experience on the island with the population predominately being Indo-Fijian.
+Vanua Levu’s second-largest town, Labasa provides a very different town experience on the island with the population predominately being Indo-Fijian.
 For this reason, you’ll find a great array of curry houses, shops selling interesting souvenirs and saris, and characterful shops.
 The town has a couple of interesting features to check out, such as the sugar mill and the sugar cane trains that run through the town.
 Find out more about the attractions in the 6 Best Things to Do in Labasa.

-One of the more unique activities on Vanua Levu is the JH Hunter Pearl Farm Tour in Savusavu Bay.
-Learn how fine elegant jewellery is made at this underwater pearl farm where you’ll see black-lipped oysters from a glass bottom boat.
+One of the more unique activities on Vanua Levu is the J Hunter Pearl Farm Tour in Savusavu Bay.
+Learn how fine elegant jewellery is made at this underwater pearl farm where you’ll see black-lipped oysters from a glass-bottom boat.
 Learn about how these fascinating sea creatures create their rare pearls with distinctive earthly colours.
-JH Hunter also has a showroom in Savusavu where you can purchase some pearl jewellery for yourself.
+J Hunter also has a showroom in Savusavu where you can purchase some pearl jewellery for yourself.

 The town of Savusavu is scattered with hot springs, most of which are on the shoreline best seen at low tide.
 The inland hot springs are the best place to go for the Savusavu Hot Springs experience.
 You’ll see how the locals use the hot springs to cook food.
 Alternatively, unwind in the hot spring water yourself with hot spring baths organised for visitors.